Towards more coordinated access to housing in Toronto

 That’s it for now, but we’re looking forward to sharing more updates with you as we move along.
 Until then, stay jazzy!

-The Code for Canada fellowship embeds technology professionals into government, where they work alongside public servants to build great digital services.
-To learn more about becoming a fellow, or hosting a team of fellows in your department, visit codefor.ca/fellowship.
+The Code for Canada fellowship embedded technology professionals into government, where they work alongside public servants to build great digital services.